Burakovsky scores late, Avalanche beat Coyotes 3-2 - WHIZ News

 Arizona responded each time, tying it on a goal by Clayton Keller in the first and Michael Grabner in the second.

-Burakovsky scored with 2:53 left in regulation when a shot by Kazem Kadri hit Arizona defenseman Jakob Chychrun’s shin pad and left goalie Darcy Kuemper out of position.
+The Avalanche revved up in the third period and Burakovsky scored with 2:53 left when a shot by Kazem Kadri hit Arizona defenseman Jakob Chychrun’s shin pad, leaving left goalie Darcy Kuemper out of position.

-Game 3 in the best-of-seven series is Saturday in the Edmonton bubble.
+Colorado, the Western Conference’s No. 2 seed, is 13-1 all-time in playoff series with a 2-0 lead as the best-of-seven series heads to Game 3 Saturday in the Edmonton bubble.

+“They outworked us in our D zone,” MacKinnon said.
+“I actually thought we played well offensively, had some good looks, so good possession time.
+Definitely, our compete level will go up tomorrow.”

+The Coyotes had the early jump, fought and back both times the Avalanche scored and Kuemper stopped 25 shots.
+Better than the opener, just not good enough with a short turnaround before Game 3.

 Colorado won the opener with three late goals in 1:23 after being stymied by Kuemper for more than 2 1/2 periods.